Average Car Accident Settlement in Michigan

 Factors That Determine Your Claim Value in Michigan

 The value of a car accident claim in Michigan is influenced by a variety of factors, which can significantly affect the amount of compensation you may receive.
-First, the severity of your injuries has a critical role.
+First, the severity of your injuries plays a critical role.

 If the injuries are severe, require long-term treatment, or result in permanent disabilities, the claim value will likely be higher.
 The extent of the medical treatment you need, including hospitalization, surgeries, and ongoing therapy, will be factored into the claim, along with any future medical costs related to the accident.

 Another important factor is liability, which is the determination of who is at fault for the accident.
 Michigan operates under a no-fault insurance system, meaning that your insurance will cover certain expenses, regardless of who caused the accident.
-In such cases, it’s important to call a lawyer or your insurance provider first to understand your rights and ensure you take the appropriate steps in seeking compensation.
+In such cases, it’s important to call a lawyer or your insurance provider first first to understand your rights and make sure you take the appropriate steps in seeking compensation.

 However, if your injuries exceed the threshold for serious impairment, you could pursue compensation for pain and suffering from the at-fault driver.
 The insurance policy limits of both your own insurance and the at-fault driver’s policy also determine how much compensation is available.